Aarav90-cpu/ARKeasyTools/README.md

 ``P.S.
 Only update at releases tagged Main do not upadate at Alpha or Small Releases as they come  more often.
 This point is just for saving your sanity.
 Also if any small or alpha release breaks it will be removed.
 Why?
 Cause Before I add a new file or feature I will create a new release so that if someone wants to tweak that themselves they can do that. ``

+**This library makes coding esy for Kyant'0s AndroidLiquidGlass.
+But imports should be managed properly...
+This library was rebuilt for `Alpah-Main` to add new features**

 Test apps are also given at the root of file.

 ---